JuanCruzBeltramo/JuanCruzBeltramo/README.md

-👨‍💻 Juan Cruz Beltramo - Proyectos de IA & Data Science 👾
+### 👨‍💻 Juan Cruz Beltramo - AI & Data Science Projects 👾

-¡Hola!
-Soy Juan Cruz Beltramo, un apasionado líder con experiencia en la gestión de equipos y pequeñas/medianas empresas.
-En la actualidad, me especializo en el fascinante mundo de la **Inteligencia Artificial (IA)** y la **Ciencia de Datos**. 🚀
+Hello!
+I'm Juan Cruz Beltramo, a passionate leader with a background in team management and small/medium-sized enterprises.
+Currently, I specialize in the captivating realm of **Artificial Intelligence (AI)** and **Data Science**. 🚀

-## Experiencia 🌐
+## Experience 🌐

-Durante mi carrera, he tenido el privilegio de liderar equipos y dirigir empresas, desarrollando habilidades valiosas en la toma de decisiones estratégicas y la coordinación de proyectos innovadores.
-Mi enfoque actual está totalmente enfocado en la intersección de la tecnología y los datos.
+Throughout my career, I've had the privilege of leading teams and steering companies, cultivating valuable skills in strategic decision-making and coordinating innovative projects.
+My current focus is entirely on the intersection of technology and data.

 ## Soft Skills 🤝

-- **Trabajo en Equipo**
+- **Teamwork**
-- **Capacidad de Rendimiento Bajo Presión y Resiliencia**
+- **Performing Under Pressure and Resilience**
-- **Responsabilidad**
+- **Responsibility**

 ## Hard Skills 🛠️

-- **Administración y Gestión de Bases de Datos**
-- **Análisis Estadístico y Toma de Decisiones**
+- **Database Administration and Management**
+- **Statistical Analysis and Decision-Making**
-- **Lenguajes: SQL, Python**
+- **Languages: SQL, Python**
-- **Herramientas: Power BI**
+- **Tools: Power BI**

-## Contacto 📬
+## Contact 📬

-¡Me encantaría conectarme contigo!
-Puedes encontrarme en:
+I would love to connect with you!
+You can find me at:

-- **Correo:** juancruzb18@gmail.com
+- **Email:** juancruzb18@gmail.com
 - **LinkedIn:** [Juan Cruz Beltramo](https://www.linkedin.com/in/juancruzbeltramo/)

-No dudes en contactarme para discutir oportunidades, colaboraciones o simplemente charlar sobre IA y Ciencia de Datos. ¡Gracias por visitar! 👋
+Feel free to reach out to discuss opportunities, collaborations, or just to chat about AI and Data Science.
+Thank you for visiting! 👋

+#### About Me:

+I am a technology enthusiast with a strong curiosity and eagerness to learn.
+My passion lies in exploring the latest advancements in the tech world and continuously expanding my knowledge.
+Let's connect and share our enthusiasm for technology! 🌐✨